 Accidents do happen and may result in stains on your watercolour.
 Maintaining a clean environment and reducing risks of spillage is a good start, however, if a spill does occur, a cotton swab or paper towel moistened with water can be applied to the stain before the application of a dry paper towel.

 However, with regards to stains ingrained in your watercolour, whether caused by foxing, acidification, mould or other factors, treatment can be conducted to remove the stains and accretions from your piece.
 Crucially, treatment depends on the individual watercolour and extensive testing is required to ensure the stability of the pigments and safety of your piece.
-When assessed safe to do so, your watercolour maybe float washed to release discolouration from the paper.
-Alternatively and more invasively, bleaching may be conducted which can remove both localised and wider staining of the piece.
+When assessed safe to do so, your watercolour maybe float washed to release discolouration from the paper – this must only be done by a professional conservator.
 Careful controls are required to ensure the watercolour is not over-cleaned which risks both the aesthetic integrity and stability of the paper support.

 Bleaching can include oxidising and reducing bleaches and can be an effective measure to reduce staining in the watercolour.
 However, risks of over-bleaching can be extremely detrimental to the watercolour, threatening the stability of the paper support in addition to the brilliancy of the painting and it is therefore advised that treatment is only carried out by experienced professionals and fully neutralised following treatment.